 It goes back to the principle:

-If you or your care organisation are considering to start a Care Technology journey to be used by the consumer (eg. older adults or the disabled themselves), or by your Care organisation for Care Delivery, what to take along in your assessment “where you are” and “where you want to take the assistive technology journey” to guide your solution selection, decision making and implementation?
+If you or your care organisation are considering to start a Care Technology journey to be used by the consumer (eg. older adults, the disabled, or their loved ones), or by your Care organisation for Care Delivery, what to take along in your assessment “where you are” and “where you want to take the assistive technology journey” to guide your solution selection, decision making and implementation?

 Technology can help to overcome ageing challenges